h5law/paste-server/README.md

 ## TODO

+- Add subcommands with Cobra
+    - start
-- Add verbose support
+        - `-p|--port` flag support
-- Add logging support
+        - `-l|--logfile` flag support
             - When no logfile given use `os.Stdout` else redirect all output to logfile
+        - `-v|--verbose` flag support
+    - version
 - Automatically convert `content` if given as a string into an array of strings seperated on linebreaks